Castleblayney, Keady and Armagh Railway: History

 In 1899 a bill was presented to Parliament to build a railway linking on the Midland Great Western Railway (MGW) with Armagh on the Great Northern Railway (GNR).
 It was defeated.

 The next year Parliament passed the Kingscourt, Keady and Armagh Railway Act 1900 (63 & 64 Vict. c. ccxc) to incorporate the Kingscourt, Keady and Armagh Railway Company, but the new company was unable to begin construction.
 Instead it reached agreement with the GNR to build the 28 mi section between Castleblayney and Armagh, and abandoned the planned section between Castleblayney and Kingscourt.
 The Castleblayney Keady and Armagh Railway Act 1902 (2 Edw.
 7. c. cvi) reincorporated it as the Castleblayney, Keady and Armagh Railway Company.

 Construction began in 1903; the first passenger services did not run until 31 May 1909, when the 10 mi between Armagh and Keady was opened, although goods trains had started in March 1908.
 The 8 mi section between Castleblayney and Keady was opened on 11 November 1910, and the GNR (which was working the line) took over the company on 1 June 1911 under the Great Northern Railway (Ireland) Act 1911 (1 & 2 Geo.
 5. c. vi) The line attracted some freight but passenger traffic was light.
 Some passenger services were worked by a push–pull train formed of a single coach worked by a locomotive such as a BT class 4-4-0T dating from the 1880s.
 Freight trains were commonly worked by UG class 0-6-0s.

 The Partition of Ireland in 1922 turned the Armagh–Monaghan county boundary between and into an international frontier that resulted in the GNR closing the Castleblaney – Keady section from 2 April 1923 (the customs border came into effect on Sunday 1 April) and withdrew passenger services from the Keady – Armagh section from 1 February 1932.
 In 1957 the Government of Northern Ireland made the GNR close much of its remaining network in Northern Ireland, including goods traffic from the remaining section of the CKA from 1 October 1957.

-Future

-Must reopen to stop Pollution, Car Accidents, Road Deaths & Traffic Jams.